 We know from the family Bible the names of the children born into slavery at Macculloch Hall: William (1811), Henry (1814), and Helen (1817).
 Their Bible does not name the parents.
 However, there is some additional information in birth certificates filed with the county clerk.
 This registration was required by the 1804 Gradual Emancipation Act.
 On January 8, 1812, George Macculloch registered the births of Emma “on or about September 1809, mother Susan”, and William “April 18, 1811, mother Susan”.
 No record is noted about the father.
 It also seems that Henry and Helen’s birth were not registered.

-Very little is known about this group.
+Very little is known about the enslaved men, women, and children at Macculloch Hall.
 With one exception, they are not mentioned in the surviving archive of family letters and documents.
 Although not mentioned, we know that their forced servitude, together with the paid labor of men and women in the area, enabled the Maccullochs to run their house and farm.

 The best source of record for them is George Macculloch’s Account Book.
 Various entries were made concerning these people.
 George would frequently “loan out” Cato to do work for other people in Morristown.